gradle/gradle/design-docs/features/faster-builds/README.md

 - Faster builds for build authoring and other use cases outside the dev loop.
 - Faster builds for non-daemon usage.
 - Making Java compilation faster, including improvements to incremental compile or adding compile avoidance.
+- Improving parallel project execution
+- Improving configure on demand

 Here 'out-of-scope' means only that these use cases won't be specifically prioritized.
 If these use cases happen to improve due to other work, then that's a good thing.

-TBD:

-- parallel execution in or out of scope?
-- configure-on-demand in or out of scope?

 ## Features